chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 ### Loading data into neo4j

-The console app will parse all of the project files in a directory and output the nodes and relationships into .csv files which can be loaded into neo4j and queried.
+The console app recursively searches a directory with all of the platform code parsing all of the project files and outputting the nodes and relationships into .csv files which can be loaded into neo4j and queried.

 Neo4j is easily run in a docker container and the .csv files can be added to a mounted `import` folder where they will be available to import at the url `file:///<filename>`.
 An example of using `docker-compose` to run this setup can be seen in the [repository](https://github.com/chestercodes/dependency-visualiser/blob/master/src/Visual/docker-compose.yml).